-Experian Gives its Product a Boost by Advertising on TV Like it’s Digital
+Experian Gets a Boost by Advertising on TV Like It’s Digital

 In any given month, credit-wielding individuals must keep pace with a list of recurring bills ranging from rent to cell phone service.
 Credit bureaus only see a small fraction of routine payments that are often set to automatic and forgotten.
 Paying these bills on time can do more than just ensure your home has Wifi this month.
 Staying current with them can improve your credit score.